 Goa can be visited and revisited anytime in the year.
 If you are wishing to tan your body under the ardent summer rays of the sun, the Goa beaches will offer you an exhaustive ambiance.
 One can ideally go for long strolls on the tranquil soaked beaches without having to bump into hordes of other eager tourists.

-Being in the tropical zone and located near the Arabian Sea, Goa generally experiences a hot and humid climate all around the year.
-In Goa, the month of May is considered as the hottest month as it usually carries day temperatures of almost 35°C (95°F) with high humidity.
+Being in the tropical zone and located near the Arabian Sea, the place generally experiences a hot and humid climate all around the year.
+The month of May is considered the hottest month as it usually carries day temperatures of almost 35°C (95°F) with high humidity.

-Goa experiences a tropical monsoon climate.
-Usually the state experiences its monsoon rain in the early month of June which provides a much pleasing break from the heat.
+The place experiences a tropical monsoon climate.
+Usually, the state experiences its monsoon rain in the early month of June which provides a much pleasing break from the heat.
 Till late September, the state receives monsoon rainfall.

-Goa experiences a short winter season in the mid-month of December and February.
-Usually in the night, the temperature goes down to 21°C and in the day, it rises up to 28°C. The nights are considered as cool as compare to day.
-This is probably the best season to visit Goa.
+A short winter season from mid-month of December till February is the best time to visit.
+Usually, at the night, the temperature goes down to 21°C and during the day, it rises up to 28°C. The nights are considered cool as compared to the day.

 How to Reach

 Well drive to Goa is a part of life and is mostly actuated by nearby weekenders.
 Tourists from distant parts of the country mostly commute either through airways or railways.
 The Dabolim International Airport that connects Goa to international cities is approximately 4 km from Vasco Da Gama and 30 km from Panaji.

 The major railway stations in Goa are the Madgaon Railway Station, Vasco Da Gama Railway Station, and Thivim Railway Station.
 Goa by train is also well knitted by broad gauge railway that connects the state with major cities in India.